davewatters/syncro-ireland/README.md

     -   #### Frequent User Goals

 -   ### Responsiveness
     - Chrome DevTools and a Chrome extension, [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB), were used to check responsiveness on various device sizes.
 Some issues were found at the 320px screen size where the logo and footer elements were breaking the screen width (as shown in the image below).
-I could see in DevTools that they had `width: 400px` set, and changing to `max-width: 400px` would fix the issue.
+I could see in DevTools that they had `width: 400px` set, and changing the media query for 800px or smaller screens to `width: 320px` would fix the issue.
 The code was fixed accordingly.
     <h2 align="center"><img src="docs/testing-responsive-320.png"></h2>
 -   ### Colour Scheme
     -   The colour scheme was tested using this [Contrast Grid Test](https://contrast-grid.eightshapes.com)